Population fragmentation: Proposed conservation solutions

 Population fragmentation can result in reduced gene flow, increasing the risk for inbreeding depression and extinction overall.
 However, the implications of population fragmentation on conservation efforts requires further research.
-Gene flow, which is the introduction of new alleles into a population, leads to genetically and phenotypically similar organisms.
+Gene flow, which is the transfer of genetic material from one population to another, leads to genetically and phenotypically similar organisms.
 Additionally, it can increase biodiversity in a population by introducing new alleles from various individuals.
 To reduce the effects, or prevent population fragmentation, researchers propose multiple solutions as it relates to human activity.
 First, they state that the removal of barriers (i.e., fencing, highways) could restore populations.
 This is especially relevant for urban areas, where building infrastructure can physically prevent back-and-forth movement between habitats, forcing them to relocate or even form new populations.
 However, barrier removal is not always possible, especially in rapidly urbanizing environments.

 A second proposed solution is to maintain connectivity between habitats located beyond barriers, as well as high-quality habitats (i.e., climate control, reduced pollution levels).
-It must be noted, though, that researchers had aquatic species in mind when proposing these solutions and they may not have the same applications for terrestrial organisms.
-Furthermore, the effects of climate change may make it difficult to achieve these solutions without relevant legislation.
+Researchers had aquatic species in mind when proposing these solutions and they may not have the same applications for terrestrial organisms.
+The effects of climate change may make it difficult to achieve these solutions without relevant legislation.
 Similarly, researchers from a separate study proposed resisting policies that support habitat fragmentation and controlling human access to habitats as to not disrupt them.
 Again, this may only be achievable through policy implementation.
 Lastly, understanding the implications of climate change and differing species can be impacted based on their ecological niche requires further research.

+Wildlife corridors

+A major solution to consider when mitigating the effects of population fragmentation is a wildlife corridor.
+Wildlife corridors serve as designated connecting routes between fragmented landscapes, giving animals the ability to travel from one area to another.
+In doing so, they enable access to necessary resources, support and maintain gene flow, and allow for natural behaviors on which animals rely for survival.
+The efficacy of wildlife corridors depends on a number of factors, including their placement, width, and structural design.
+Research on migratory ungulates across the United States has shown that corridors positioned along previously established migratory designed as overpasses that resemble natural habitat tend to support higher crossing rates than enclosed structures.
+Studies also indicate that corridors must be adequately wide to accommodate natural movement patterns and reduce edge effects, and that regular maintenance of fencing and other guiding structures is necessary to ensure long-term functionality.

+Case studies

+Case studies from various regions demonstrate how wildlife corridors can lessen the impacts of population fragmentation.